Bridging Loan Guide

 Bridging loans are used for a wide variety of reasons, including:

 - For homeowners and other property owners - Quickly securing a property.
-A common reason is so people can buy a new property before selling an existing one to prevent missing out on a particular property they want to purchase.
+A common reason is so people can buy a new property before selling an existing one.
+This can prevent missing out on a particular property they want to purchase.

 - Repairing a broken property chain - The loan can prevent a homeowner from missing out on purchasing their new home if a buyer in a property chain drops out.